Kilix/selectless/README.md

 ```

-#### Predefine Components
+#### Predefined Components
-Every Component bellow will receive the props you passed down.
-Plus it accept a few `selectless` specific props :
+Every Component below will receive the props you passed down.
+Plus it accepts a few `selectless` specific props :

 | property  | type       | description                                     |
 |-----------|------------|-------------------------------------------------|
 | `render`  | `function` | Allow to overwrite the render of the component  |

-The parameters received by the render function depends of each components.
+The parameters received by the render function depends for each components.
 To know the parameters and return value of each function/props passed by the context of `selectless` please refer to the `controller` in the HOC section.

 #### Clear